cbrown6134/maze/README.md

-Maziest Mazier Maze Maze
+#Maziest Mazier Maze Maze

-Instructions
+##Instructions

-All you have to do is collect all the coins and make it to the end of the maze in the given time.
+All you have to do is collect all the coins and make it to the end of the maze in the given amount of time.